-You could spend an hour at the Sacred Monkey Forest Sanctuary in Ubud, Bali and you would see more action than spending a whole day at the zoo.
-It all happens in Ubud, with our little money friends, as they run around in a frenzy and seemingly having a good old time in the semi-enclosed confines of the Monkey Forest.
+You could spend an hour at the Sacred Monkey Forest Sanctuary in Ubud, Bali and you would see more action here than spending an entire day at the zoo.
+It all happens in Ubud, especially in terms of our little money friends, as they run around in a frenzy and seemingly having a good old time in the semi-enclosed confines of the Monkey Forest Ubud.

-I say a whole hour as it is about all you need to spend in the Money Forest to get the most out of the wonderful confides of this sacred little forest.
-But it’s not only a forest, it also comes with beautiful temples, a few market places and of course those active monkeys that are scurrying around the place.
+I say a whole hour, because it’s about all you’ll need to spend in the Money Forest to get the most out of the wonderful confides of this sacred little forest.
+But it’s not only a forest, it also comes with beautiful temples, a few market places, and of course, those active monkeys that are scurrying around the place.
 It is a bustling little attraction that is worth a visit when in the town of Ubud.

 The best part about the Monkey Forest, is that it is dirt cheap.
 For around five dollars you can wander the sanctuary at your own pace, take pictures and videos of those active monkey’s, who will put on a show, and even get in on the feeding frenzy, but more on that later.

 Come inside the sacred grounds of the Monkey Forest Ubud – Bali